BoYuanSu/unplugin-unused-components/readme.md

 # unplugin-unused-components

+> **Inspiration:**
+> This project is inspired by [unplugin-unused](https://github.com/unplugin/unplugin-unused).

-A Vite/Webpack/Rollup/Rolldown/RsPack plugin to detect and report unused Vue components in your project.
+A Vite/Webpack/Rollup/Rolldown/RsPack plugin to detect and report unused Vue/React components in your project.
 This helps you keep your codebase clean and maintainable by identifying components that are not being used.

 ## Supported Node.js Versions